tetcore/substrate-verifiable-credentials/3/setting-a-price.md

 Set the Price of a Kitty
 ===

 The core of our collectables chain is done!
-Users can now create and track ownership of their Substratekitties.
+Users can now create and track ownership of their substrate-verifiable-credentials.

 But if we want to make our runtime more like a game, we will need to introduce other functions like buying and selling.
 We will start those features by first enabling users to update the price of their kitty.